Chemotherapy: Tips for Protecting Patients

 What are the side effects of chemotherapy?

-Some cells in your body are constantly dividing, such as the cells that make your hair, your bone marrow that produces blood cells, your skin and the lining of your digestive system.
-Since these cells are always multiplying, the chemotherapy drugs targeting these new cells.
-However, healthy cells can replace or repair the damage done by chemotherapy so side effects are short-term and can include:
+Some cells in your body are constantly dividing, such as the cells that make your hair, your bone marrow that produces blood cells, your skin, and the lining of your digestive system.
+Since these cells are always multiplying, the chemotherapy drugs will target these new cells.
+Healthy cells can replace the damage incurred from the chemotherapy, there will however be the following short-term side effects:

 - mouth sores

 Patients are reluctant to receive chemotherapy due to risk of infection.
 Food must be carefully prepared to avoid poisoning by campylobacteriosis, listeriosis, and salmonellosis.
 Since chemotherapy will weaken a patient’s immune system, it is important to consider how one can prevent the spread of infection through germs, bacteria, and viruses.
 The American Cancer Society advises taking the following steps: